DocumentationAPI ReferenceRelease Notes

 value: 0.9

-Another useful example is using similarity to identify examples with bad annotations.
-The code snippet below illustrates the following mechanism: Whenever there is an unannotated interaction that has a low similarity score to a 'good' annotated example (with the same user interaction id), the unannotated interaction will be labeled as 'bad.'
+Example 2: Using similarity to identify examples with bad annotations.
+The block below illustrates the following mechanism: Whenever there is an unannotated interaction that has a low similarity score to a 'good' annotated example (with the same user interaction id), the unannotated interaction will be labeled as 'bad'.

 - type: similarity